centiservice/mats3_site/_pages/about.md

 However, everything was still synchronous and blocking.
 Which I just could not get my head around.

-What I perceive as the primary problem is that state for in-flight processes is residing in memory, possibly just on the stack of some blocking thread.
+What I perceive as the primary problem is _state_: The state for in-flight processes is residing in memory, possibly just on the stack of some blocking thread.
 To handle errors, where some dependent service goes down midway, you also need to implement retries, getting another type of problem where you don't really know whether the operation was executed or not.
 If a service is hung, and needs to be booted, you might kill off hundreds of midway processes.
 And if things starts to lock up, you may lose the overview, and get cascading failures percolating through your entire system.
 Where you eventually just have to reboot multiple servers to get things cranking again, and thus immediately terminate even more in-flight processes.
 And now you would have to rummage through multiple databases and heaps of logs to find where each of these stranded, and need extreme insight into the system to get those processes going again, or reset them and get them to start over.

 And then I got to experience this first hand.
 Me and some colleagues were working on NSB.no, the website of the Norwegian state's railroad.
 This is a fairly heavily used site.
 Our part used four quite beefy frontend servers, with